 (for groups of ten or more people)

-Parties of ten or more persons and special interest groups (such Masonic groups, school groups, cub scouts, clubs, etc.) are required to make use of the Group Guided Tour program.
-Group guided tours have special time slots separate from the regular tour system that can be reserved in advance (two weeks minimum notice, please).
+Parties of ten or more persons and special interest groups (such as Masonic groups, school groups, cub scouts, clubs, etc.) are required to make use of the Group Guided Tour program.

-Click here for Group Tour Reservations.
-Please make your Group Tour Reservation request at least two weeks in advance of the date requested.
+Apply here to make a Group Tour reservation request.
+Please make your request at least two weeks in advance of the tour date desired.

 Follow Current Events and Other News at the Memorial on